p/wolis-phpbb/README.md

 the same Wolis source tree.
 Wolis detects automatically which phpBB version is being tested and adjusts tests accordingly.

+### Multi-threading

+Tests written in Python can execute code in multiple threads.
+This is most handy when performing bulk data inserts.
+As Wolis primarily drives other code, workloads that are parallelizable show significant gains when parallelized.
+See tests/post_lots.py for an example; this test achieves a factor of 3 speedup on a two-core system.

 ## Status

 There are still framework features that need to be implemented (in particular,